quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part56_25.6.3_Implemen.md

 #### Numerical Solution of KdV Equation

 Background context: The script numerically solves the KdV equation using a finite difference method.
-It iterates over time steps and updates the solution array \(u\) based on the Lax-Wendroff scheme.
+It iterates over time steps and updates the solution array $u$ based on the Lax-Wendroff scheme.

 :p How does the script update the numerical solution at each time step?
 ??x
 The script updates the numerical solution by iterating over time steps and applying the Lax-Wendroff scheme to update the solution array.
-It uses a loop to update the values of \(u\) based on neighboring points.
+It uses a loop to update the values of $u$ based on neighboring points.
 ```python
 # Example pseudocode for updating u at each time step
 for j in range(1, max+1):